makinen/common_wild_detector/README.md

 The algorithm is based on region growing which adds neighbour pixels to the growing region until a membership criterion is satisfied.

-The membership criterion applied minimizes the width of the region and maximizes its intensity.
+The membership criterion applied minimizes the width of a region and maximizes its intensity.
 It guides the growing process to advance along the culm of a plant and makes it possible to classify the plants into different species according to their length.